-The urban lease agreement must be made in writing, provided its duration exceeds 6 months and the contract must include several essential elements, such as utilization's license, number of the cadastre in the tax services, etc.
+The urban lease agreement must be made in writing and the contract must include several essential elements, such as Occupation's license, Real Estate Tax Record issued by the tax services, etc.

-Unless the parties decide to stipulate an effective term for the lease (minimum five years for habitation urban leases) the landlord can only prevent the automatic renewal of the contract by means of a notification of such intention sent to the tenant with one year in advance.
+Unless the parties decide to stipulate an effective term for the lease, the landlord can only prevent the automatic renewal of the contract by means of a notification of such intention sent to the tenant with a minimum prior notice of 60 days or 120 days, depending on the duration of the lease agreement.
 Nevertheless, either party (tenant or landlord) may terminate the contract in case of breach or default by the other party.

-portugallabour law and social security

-I. General
+→ Labour Law

 This chapter provides a brief overview of the main aspects of Portuguese labour law, specially on the employment contracts and social security related matters.

-Portuguese Labour Law has recently been amended by Law n.
-7/2009, in force since February.
-This new Labour Code has revoked the Labour Code 2003 and Regulation of the Labour Code 2004.
-However, some matters of the Labour Code 2009 will only enter into force after being developed and regulated, thus, the Labour Code 2003 and the Regulation of the Labour Code will continue to apply to those matters until said regulation is issued.

-The Labour Code 2009 continues to provides the regulation of the several types of employment contracts and of all the other related matters, such as holidays, absences to work, professional training, gender equality, maternity rights, termination of employment contract and health and safety at work.
-Additionally, it now regulates the matters concerning to collective bargaining agreements and employees' representatives, which were provided in the Regulation 2004.
+Portuguese Labour law is governed by the Labour Code, which entered into force on late 2003.
+On 2009, a new version of the Labour Code has been published and it still provides the regulation of the main employment-related features, such as types of employment contracts, holidays, absences to work, professional training, gender equality, maternity rights, termination of employment contract and health and safety at work.

 In general terms, the Labour Code 2009 is not very different from the Labour Code 2003 and, from the companies' standpoint, it could have gone further in respect to the flexibility of the labour relations.

-II.
+In the meantime, in the extent of the Memorandum for Financial Assistance entered into between the Portuguese State, the IMF, the European Commission and the European Central Bank, some relevant amendments to the Labour Code have been implemented, namely in respect to the compensation for termination of employment contracts in the cases of individual redundancy and collective dismissal.

 Employment Contracts